 For art enthusiasts and anyone who enjoys viewing masterpieces, this art museum is a must-do while you’re close by.
 The collection encompasses everything from paintings and drawings to prints, photographs, sculpture, medals and decorative arts.
 Visitors can even browse works from the Middle Ages to the present.
 Here, you’ll also have the opportunity to view the only painting by Leonardo da Vinci in the Americas.

-A unique way to view many of the most popular monuments in DC, this special tour takes place at sunset and departs from Union Station.
+A unique way to view many of the most popular monuments in DC, this special tour takes place at sunset and departs from Washington Welcome Center.
 On board, you’ll see the Iwo Jima Memorial, FDR Memorial, Lincoln Memorial, Vietnam Veteran’s Memorial, Korean War Memorial and the Martin Luther King, Jr. National Memorial.
 Your on-board guide will share some of the fascinating history of the sights you’re seeing as well as the city of Washington DC.
 Enjoy lighthearted historic tales about the Curse of the Hope Diamond and more as you travel down the same streets that American Presidents, dignitaries and world leaders have also traveled.

 Less than a mile from Union Station, the International Spy Museum is the only museum of its kind in the USA and an extraordinary way to spend a few hours while in DC.
 Here, you can learn the intriguing history of spying and espionage and see a vast collection of spy gadgets, weapons and artifacts, many of which are being seen by the public for the first time.
 Explore this unique museum and enjoy interactive exhibits as well as discovering fascinating facts about some of the world’s most famous, and infamous, spies.